Trove Tuesday-By George

 Trove Tuesday – Rebecca’s Trees

-Trove is great for finding photos and it was the Trove picture search I headed to recently looking for the home of George Hall Harman and his wife Rebecca Graham formally of James Street, Port Fairy.
-I knew the house no longer existed and with the help of a family history written by George and Rebecca’s granddaughter Edna Harman, I thought I had roughly found the location of the house while visiting Port Fairy in January 2014.
+Trove is great for finding photos, and it was the Trove picture search I headed to recently, looking for the home of George Hall Harman and his wife, Rebecca Graham, formerly of James Street, Port Fairy.
+I knew the house no longer existed, and with the help of a family history written by George and Rebecca’s granddaughter Edna Harman, I thought I had roughly found the location of the house while visiting Port Fairy in January 2014.

-During the past year, more information was forthcoming when Mike Harman contacted me.
+During the past year, more information has been forthcoming when Mike Harman contacted me.
 Mike is my Nana Linda Hadden’s first cousin, both grandchildren of Reuben James Harman, a nephew of George Hall Harman.
-Mike passed on some of the work his sister Joan had done on the history of the Harmans and the information about George Hall Harman, caught my eye.
+Mike passed on some of the work his sister Joan had done on the history of the Harmans, and the information about George Hall Harman caught my eye.
 Apparently, when Rebecca passed away in 1902, grieving George planted four Norfolk Pines in front of their home in James Street.

 233

 Once home, I went in search of an old photo of James Street.
-The State Library of Victoria’s (SLV) collection was the likely place to find one but instead of searching directly at the SLV site, I chose Trove, my preferred ‘search engine’.
-I seem to get better results when I search Trove, I like the filters that aid the search and I can tag my results or had them to one of my many lists.
-I searched for “James Street Port Fairy” and toward the top of the search results was a photo from the Lilian Isobel Powling collection at the SLV.
-It was of James Street from 1958 and it gave me more than I expected.
+The State Library of Victoria’s (SLV) collection was the likely place to find one, but instead of searching directly at the SLV site, I chose Trove, my preferred ‘search engine’.
+I seem to get better results when I search Trove, I like the filters that aid the search, and I can tag my results or add them to one of my many lists.
+I searched for “James Street Port Fairy,” and toward the top of the search results was a photo from the Lilian Isobel Powling collection at the SLV.
+It was of James Street from 1958, and it gave me more than I expected.

 JAMES STREET, PORT FAIRY.
 Image courtesy of the State Library Collection.
 Photo by Isobel Powling, 1958.
 Image no. H2008.75/102 http://handle.slv.vic.gov.au/10381/95700